Hyeseong0317/Biomedical_Segmentation/README.md

 [Random 2.5D U-net for Fully 3D Segmentation](https://arxiv.org/pdf/1910.10398.pdf)

+Although the construction of 3D segmentation masks with the help of 3D U-net [2, 4, 8] delivers very satisfying results for vessel segmentation, generation of artefacts and the restrictions to model’s complexity due to memory issues are hardly sustainable.
+Therefore, we proposed the random 2.5D Unet structure, that is able to conduct volumetric segmentation of very big biomedical 3D scans so we can train a network without any concern about memory space and input size.
+For the targeted application, the random 2.5D U-net even outperformed the standard slice-by-slice and 3D convolution approaches and showed more consistent accuracy for test application.

 [Semantic segmentation using adversarial networks](https://arxiv.org/pdf/1611.08408.pdf)

 [Automatic liver segmentation using an adversarial image-to-image network](https://arxiv.org/pdf/1707.08037.pdf)